duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 MacOS systems.
 It can also work on Windows, but you have to manually install it.

-# Why should we learn how to use the command line?
+# Why should we learn to use the command line?

 Here’s some reasons:
-* It’s faster than using a GUI (Graphic User Interface)
+* It’s usually faster than using a GUI (Graphic User Interface)
-* You can combine the usage of multiple programs in a single line of code
+* You can combine multiple programs, making the output of one the input of the next
 * Most bioinformatics tools are made for command-line users
-* It can handle big files (i.e. several MB or GB), like a FASTA or FASTQ file (Word or Notepad would crash if you try opening a big file)
+* It can handle efficiently handle big files that gui based tools might struggle to open
-* Command line has lots of powerful commands for parsing (even very large) text files
+* The command line has lots of powerful commands for parsing text files
 * High-performance computing: the cluster doesn’t have a GUI!
 * Some binary files (e.g. BAM or CRAM) can only be